oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 know that, in Cartesian terms,
 $$L = \frac{1}{2}\sum_{i=1}^N m_iv_i^2 - U(\vec{r}\_1, \dots, \vec{r}\_N).$$
-Unfortunately, the potential energy depends too much on the specific physical problem for us to be able to give a percise statement of it in generalized coordinates.
+Unfortunately, the potential energy depends too much on the specific physical problem for us to be able to give a precise statement of it in generalized coordinates.
 However, we can find the kinetic energy in generalized coordinates by substituting our generalized forms for velocities and radius vectors
 $$\begin{aligned}